aleksashka/net-adm/li-ne/PITCHME.md

 @ul[](false)
 - Console > Configuration > Settings > Mail/Reporting/DNS
+  - Server Base URL
   - Test Email
   - Mail Services = SMTP:
     - Hostname = smtp.gmail.com
     - Port = 587
-    - Username = Gmail username
-    - Password = Gmail password
+    - Username/Password
     - Security = TLS
   - Send a Test Email
 @ulend

+Note: Elaborate on which password should be used

+Base URL should be without slash at the end

 +++